-All right, moving along…let’s look at another verse the cults like to bring up found in John chapter 3.
+All right, let’s look at another verse the cults like to bring up found in John chapter 3.

-Jesus, speaking to a Pharisee by the name of Nicodemus, says:
+Speaking to a Pharisee by the name of Nicodemus, Jesus said:

 “For God [speaking of the Father] so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”